List of awards and nominations received by Joanne Woodward

 The following is a list of awards and nominations received by American actress Joanne Woodward.

 Joanne Woodward is an American actress and producer.
-One of the best respected actresses of her generation, she became known for playing complex women with a characteristic nuance and depth of character, and became one of the first film stars to have an equally major presence in television.
-Among her total accolades is an Academy Award, three Primetime Emmy Awards, a British Academy Film Award, three Golden Globe Awards, and a Screen Actors Guild Award.
+She became known for playing complex women with a characteristic nuance and depth of character.
+Among her accolades are an Academy Award, three Primetime Emmy Awards, a British Academy Film Award, three Golden Globe Awards, and a Screen Actors Guild Award as well as a nomination for a Grammy Award.

+She won the Academy Award for Best Actress for her portrayal of a woman with dissociative identity disorder in the drama The Three Faces of Eve (1957).
+She was Oscar-nominated for her roles as an unmarried schoolteacher going through a sexual awakening in Rachel, Rachel (1968), a New York City housewife in Summer Wishes, Winter Dreams (1973), and an old-fashioned woman living in the country in Mr. & Mrs. Bridge (1990).

 Woodward is the widow of actor Paul Newman, with whom she often collaborated either as a co-star, or as an actor in films directed or produced by him.
-Woodward's career is notable not only for its unusual longevity, but for the range and depth of roles which she played.
+Woodward, as well as Newman, is a Tony Award away from achieving the Triple Crown of Acting status.
 In 1960, she became one of the first people who receive the star on the Hollywood Walk of Fame.
 In 1993, she was awarded with Kennedy Center Honors.

-Woodward is the one of the last major stars from the Golden Age of Hollywood.
 Upon the death of Olivia de Havilland in July 2020 she became the oldest living Best Actress Academy Award winner.

-Woodward, as well as Newman, is a Tony Award away from achieving the Triple Crown of Acting status.